123biswash/ShareEat/README.md

 - [x] ReviewViewController to let users rate each other
 - [x] ProfileViewController to allow users to setup their profile and show a tableView of reviews that they have gotten

+The following **OPTIONAL** user stories are completed:

+- [x] Style the login and signUp pages
+- [x] User can use a Tab bar to switch between profile view and home view
+- [x] Show the username and creation time for each post
+- [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
+- [x] Allow the logged in user to add a profile photo
+- [x] Display the profile photo with each post
+- [x] Run your app on your phone and use the camera to take the photo

 ## Video Walkthrough